queens-satellite-team/Space-School/lab4/lab4.md

 - You must first get a temperature measurement to perform a pressure reading.
 - Using the .startTemperature() and .startPressure() methods returns the time required to wait before using the .getTemperature() and .getPressure() methods.
 - The .getTemperature() and .getPressure() methods return 0 if the measurement failed, or 1 if successful.
-- The pressure sensor returns abolute pressure with .getPressure(), which varies with altitude.
-To remove the effects of altitude, use the sealevel function and your current altitude.
+- The pressure sensor returns absolute pressure with .getPressure(), which varies with altitude.
+To remove the effects of altitude, use the sea-level function and your current altitude.

 This sensor also uses the Wire.h library used to communicate to sensors with the I2C communication protocol.
-To learn more about the I2C communication protocol check out [Harrison Gordon's work in our documentaiton repository](https://github.com/queens-satellite-team/documentation/blob/master/obc/i2c.md).
+To learn more about the I2C communication protocol check out [Harrison Gordon's work in our documentation repository](https://github.com/queens-satellite-team/documentation/blob/master/obc/i2c.md).

 ## 3.3 Example